Why do I need Cyber Liability Insurance?

 Third-party insurance covers the assets of others, typically your customers.
 This may include:

-- Security and privacy breaches, and the investigation, defence costs and civil damages associated with them
+- Security and privacy breaches, the investigation, defence costs and civil damages associated with them

 How do I manage my Cyber Risks?

 As well as putting adequate insurance in place, it is important for you to manage your own cyber risks as a business.
 This is also mentioned above with regards to regulatory bodies.
 This includes: